josephrmoore/moore_algo2013/README.md

 Paper
 Read it.
 Loved it.
 Gonna use it in my thesis.
 Thanks.
 The system I wrote about is in the folder WRITING, called Emergent Music.

+Week 6:

+SolitaireEnding - A literal interpretation which inspired...
+SolitaireEndingAbstract - I think of it as Impressionist Rain Attraction - Use 1,2,3,4,5 to control the experience StrangeAttractorOwen - I didn't "do" this assignment as attempt to do a couple things and modified Owen's beautiful work